Why Do Cats Paw Around Their Water Bowl

 In the middle of their paw patrol, they create ripples and form reflections around them.
 This is when it becomes a habit for them and a means of entertaining themselves when bored.

-Just like kids play, your Cat displays a kind of entertaining moves while also trying to drink their water.
+Just like kids play, your cat displays a variety of entertaining moves while also trying to drink their water.
 It’s no longer news that cats avoid water, but they try to prove us wrong by enjoying the interaction.

 It could be caused by the whisker’s discomfort

 Most situations could be because of the stress caused by discomfort and their whiskers.
-In general, Cat has a total of 24 whiskers on a cat’s face.
+In general, a cat has a total of 24 whiskers on its face.
 The work of these whiskers is to help guide them through their environment.

-The category name of those whiskers at either side of the Cat’s nose is mystacial whiskers.”
-Functionally, the end of these whiskers is equipped with proprioceptors (sensory organs) that aid the kitten perceive the water bowl (that is, the width of an object).
+The category name of those whiskers on either side of the cat’s nose is “mystacial whiskers.”
+Functionally, the end of these whiskers is equipped with proprioceptors (sensory organs) that help the kitten perceive the water bowl (that is, the width of an object).

 Call it a compulsive behavior